 A suspension is any denial of regular school attendance.
-Suspensions are utilized for severe behavior(s) and/or after failure of other measures to assist the student in correcting behaviors.
-A student serving a suspension will not be allowed on school property and may not attend any extracurricular activities or events.
+Suspensions, in or out of school, are utilized for severe behavior(s) and/or after failure of other measures to assist the student in correcting behaviors.
+A student serving an out of school suspension will not be allowed on school property and may not attend any extracurricular activities or events.
 All classroom assignments during the period of a suspension must be completed and turned in at the conclusion of the suspension.
 The parent/guardian of a student who is assigned a suspension will receive notice by phone and mail of the reasons for the suspension, how many days the student will remain suspended from school.
 The parents/guardians may request a hearing before the Principal and/or Superintendent.
 If such hearing is not satisfactory, the parent/guardian has recourse to a hearing before the Board of Education.
 A request for a hearing before the Board should be made with the Superintendent.
 For detailed information regarding suspensions, refer to Board Policy 7:200.